September, the first month of the autumn in

 Daylight

-The average length of the day in September is 12h and 11min.
+The average length of the day in September in Oranjestad is 12h and 11min.

 Sunshine

-In September, the average sunshine in Oranjestad is 6h.
+In Oranjestad, the average sunshine in September is 6h.

 UV index

 February through September, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from unprotected exposure to Sun's UV rays for the average person.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for average individuals.